munkycool/labsetup/README.md

 # VirtualBox Lab Setup

 This repo contains automation for a faster standup of a Ubuntu virtualization server PC.
 These are my personal changes to the orgiginal project, that, in my huble opinion, make it better.
-This has been tested on Ubuntu Linux 20.10 on a physical PC.
+This version of the scrpit hasn't been tested at all, but me, in my infinite wisdom, garentee that it'll at least do *something*

 Step by step:
 - On your personal computer, create a bootable USB flash drive of Ubuntu Linux 20.10 Groovy Gorilla.